dolmen-go/razzie.mock.fork/README.md

 ```

 Maybe it doesn't look like a big deal, but with many large interfaces the work adds up.
+Of course you could just run [mockery](https://github.com/vektra/mockery) to generate it,
+and if you don't mind occasionally running an extra tool to generate your mocks, then by all means go ahead and use it.

-With `github.com/razzie/mock` package, you can shortcut the work:
+With `github.com/razzie/mock` package though, you can shortcut the work:

 ```go
 import (